-- among the 'top players' in a strategic sector for IFC "with a high developmental impact" in one of the least developed countries in Latin America."
-Ultimately, the Financial Institutions department granted the waiver even though Dinant was on IFC's Corporate Watch List and IFC was clearly aware of serious violence and land conflicts connected with Dinant. - 252.
-In August 2010, IFC staff responsible for the Dinant investment requested that IFC release the second \$15 million of the \$30 million loan. - 253.
-Around this same time, IFC staff responsible for investment in Ficohsa made their intent to pursue a new equity investment in Ficohsa via IFC-AMC public. - 254.
+- of the least developed countries in Latin America."
+Ultimately, the Financial Institutions department granted the waiver even though Dinant was on IFC's Corporate Watch List and IFC was clearly aware of serious violence and land conflicts connected with Dinant. - 222.
+In August 2010, IFC staff responsible for the Dinant investment requested that IFC release the second \$15 million of the \$30 million loan. - 223.
+Around this same time, IFC staff responsible for investment in Ficohsa made their intent to pursue a new equity investment in Ficohsa via IFC-AMC public. - 224.
 In its public disclosure of the project, and in violation of its disclosure policy, IFC omitted the necessary requirement that Ficohsa upgrade its Social and Environmental Management System (SEMS) to screen high-risk investments against the Performance Standards.
-The disclosure also incorrectly stated that Ficohsa had implemented the SEMS and submitted its required E&S report, when in fact the SEMS was not yet fully implemented and the report was overdue. - 255.
-Nonetheless, in September 2010, IFC moved forward with the appraisal process. - 256.
-The appraisal process culminated in an Investment Review Meeting (IRM) in which IFC management decided whether or not to authorize the completion of negotiations and the preparation of the project for Board approval. - 257.
-In advance of the IRM for the proposed Ficohsa investment, IFC staff prepared a decision book that was supposed to "clearly identify the key issues and risks for discussion at the IRM." - 258.
-The CAO later found that the IRM decision book circulated in anticipation of the Ficohsa investment IRM contained no analysis of "project [environmental and social] risk, the adequacy of Ficohsa's SEMS, or of the SEMS gaps that would need to be filled in order to meet IFC's [Environmental and Social] Requirements."

-- 259. The IRM meeting for the proposed Ficohsa investment took place on September 22, 2010.
+The disclosure also incorrectly stated that Ficohsa had implemented the SEMS and submitted its required E&S report, when in fact the SEMS was not yet fully implemented and the report was overdue. - 225.
+Nonetheless, in September 2010, IFC moved forward with the appraisal process. - 226.
+The appraisal process culminated in an Investment Review Meeting (IRM) in which IFC management decided whether or not to authorize the completion of negotiations and the preparation of the project for Board approval. - 227.
+In advance of the IRM for the proposed Ficohsa investment, IFC staff prepared a decision book that was supposed to "clearly identify the key issues and risks for discussion at the IRM." - 228.
+The CAO later found that the IRM decision book circulated in anticipation of the Ficohsa investment IRM contained no analysis of "project [environmental and social] risk, the adequacy of Ficohsa's SEMS, or of the SEMS gaps that would need to be filled in order to meet IFC's [Environmental and Social] Requirements." - 229.
+The IRM meeting for the proposed Ficohsa investment took place on September 22, 2010.

-According to minutes from that meeting reviewed by CAO, participants briefly mentioned
+According to minutes from that meeting reviewed by CAO, participants briefly mentioned Dinant in the context of a discussion of the political situation in Honduras.
+The meeting minutes also note mention of an "an illegal occupation of land belonging to Dinant (a client of both IFC and Ficohsa)."

-Dinant in the context of a discussion of the political situation in Honduras.
-The meeting minutes also note mention of an "an illegal occupation of land belonging to Dinant (a client of both IFC and Ficohsa)." - 260.
-These were the only mentions of land or conflict issues around Dinant in the IRM briefing book or meeting minutes.
-Neither IFC staff nor regional management raised Dinant's violence associated with its plantations or the environmental and social risks associated with this investment, even though representatives of IFC regional management and staff who were part of the Dinant direct investment team were also present at the IRM. - 261.
+- 230. These were the only mentions of land or conflict issues around Dinant in the IRM briefing book or meeting minutes.
+Neither IFC staff nor regional management raised Dinant's violence associated with its plantations or the environmental and social risks associated with this investment, even though representatives of IFC regional management and staff who were part of the Dinant direct investment team were also present at the IRM. - 231.
 CAO later found that IFC investment staff who advocated for this new Ficohsa investment were actually aware of both the serious nature of the conflict involving Dinant and Ficohsa's status as a major lender to Dinant at the time that they proposed this new equity investment.